jstewmc/detect-environment/README.md

 ## Environment variable

 In the examples above, the environment variable was set using the `putenv()` function.

-In the real world, you should define the environment variable in your server configuration (e.g., `.htaccess`, `httpd.conf`, etc).
+However, in the real world, you should define the environment variable in your server configuration (e.g., `.htaccess`, `httpd.conf`, etc).

 No matter where you define the environment variable, it MUST be accessible to PHP's [getenv](http://php.net/manual/en/function.getenv.php) function.